-One of the corollaries of the above is that there is a growing recognition of the need to professionalise clinical teaching.(16) The pressures for this are channelled through professional bodies, but also arise from an increase in the expectations of students and doctors in training about the quality of the learning opportunities they are afforded.
-Clinical teachers and others with responsibilities for medical education increasingly look for academic support and accreditation of their expertise, and one of the target groups of Understanding Medical Education are newcomers to medical education, whether undergraduate or postgraduate, including those studying at certificate, diploma and master's levels.
-As Yvonne Steinert describes in Chapter 32 - on faculty development - such professional credentialing of medical educators is a burgeoning industry in Europe and North America and reflects a more general trend of the 'professionalisation' of medical education.
+One of the corollaries of the above is that there is a growing recognition of the need to professionalise clinical teaching [18].
+The pressures for this are channelled through professional bodies, but also arise from an increase in the expectations of students and doctors in training about the quality of the learning opportunities they are afforded.
+Clinical teachers and others with responsibilities for medical education increasingly look for academic support and accreditation of their expertise, and one of the target groups of Understanding Medical Education are newcomers to medical education, whether undergraduate or postgraduate, including those studying at certificate, diploma, and master's levels.
+As Yvonne Steinert describes in Chapter 36 - on faculty development - the professional credentialing of medical educators is a burgeoning industry in Europe and North America and reflects a more general trend of the 'professionalisation' of medical education.
 Professionalisation has produced a new breed of scholarly educators and, coming as they do from a bioscientific background, a desire for evidence-informed medical education practice.

-This raises questions about the nature of medical education research and again, as is highlighted in the four chapters on research and evaluation (Chapters 24-27), we see worlds colliding.
-In a recent exchange in ASME's academic journal, Medical Education, a series of articles considered whether it is helpful to construe medical education as a medical or a social science.(17,18) Monrouxe and Rees capture the essence of the debate:
+This raises questions about the nature of medical education research and again, as is highlighted in the five chapters on research and evaluation (Chapters 27-31), we see worlds colliding.
+In a recent exchange in ASME's academic journal, Medical Education, a series of articles considered whether it is helpful to construe medical education as a medical or a social science [19, 20].
+Monrouxe and Rees capture the essence of the debate:

 Medical education research has benefited from its association with 'hard' medical science in that this has encouraged the engagement of clinicians in research activities.
 However, this gain is offset by a particular loss represented by the failure (of some) to understand that medical education is about people, and the way we think, act and interact in the world.
-Medical education research is not a poor relation of medical research; it belongs to a different family altogether.
-(18, p.
-198)
+Medical education research is not a poor relation of medical research; it belongs to a different family altogether [20, p.
+198].

-Curriculum design continues to evolve, with problembased learning, discussed in detail in Chapter 5, now influencing the majority of medical school courses.
-Postgraduate medical education is also in the throes of curricular change, with many specialties formerly taught to implicit and informal curricula now articulating explicit and public curriculum statements for the first time.
-Curriculum delivery is also challenged by the emerging possibilities of technology, many of which are addressed by Scott Rice and Jean McKendree in Chapter 12, and in a new chapter by Alison Bullock and Peter de Jong on the relationship between technology and learning (Chapter 11).
+Curricula at the undergraduate level continue to evolve.
+Postgraduate medical education too is also in the throes of perpetual curricular change, with many specialties previously taught to implicit and informal curricula now articulating explicit and public curriculum statements of intent for the first time.
+Curriculum delivery is also challenged by the emerging possibilities of technology, many of which are addressed in a new chapter by Rachel Ellaway in which she explores the relationship between technology and learning (Chapter 10).